Undergraduate Information and Degree Requirements

 319-273-2265

-Student involvement in all of the field and clinical experiences in teacher education is vital to the preparation of the prospective teacher.
-Observation and participation experiences are provided through specific courses in the Professional Education Sequence and through individual departments offering teaching majors.
-These experiences give the student the background needed to make professional course work and student teaching more meaningful.
+Student involvement in all clinical experiences in teacher education is vital to the preparation of the prospective teacher.
+Methods coursework that provides instruction on how to teach is equally important.
+These experiences are provided through specific Professional Experience courses that use an EDUC prefix and are taught by individual departments offering teaching majors.
+See major requirements for additional details.

-All students must complete a criminal history background check through the Office of Teacher Education (319-273-2265; https://teachered.uni.edu/) prior to entering PK-12 school buildings to work with pupils.
-Teacher candidates will be issued a certificate indicating completion of this background check process that they should carry with them to all field experiences.
+All students must complete a background check through the CATS Office (319-273-2265; https://teachered.uni.edu/) prior to entering PK-12 school buildings to work with pupils.
+Teacher candidates will be issued a certificate indicating completion of this background check process that can be accessed in MyUNIverse.

 Student Teaching

-Student teaching is a period of guided teaching which is a full semester in length.
+Student teaching is a period of guided teaching which is up to a full semester in length.
 During this time, the student assumes increasing responsibility for the teaching-learning activities in the classroom.
-The student receives twelve (12) semester hours of credit for student teaching, evaluated on a credit/no-credit/withdrawal system.
-Interinstitutional student teachers who enroll at UNI, including those on the Regents' Universities Student Exchange Program, may be evaluated on a graded basis (e.g., A, B, C, D, F) upon written request at the time of application from the Registrar of the home institution.
+The student receives twelve (12) semester hours of credit for student teaching, evaluated on a credit/no-credit grading basis.

 - FULL admission to the teacher education program;